TinySAM: Pushing the Envelope for Efficient Segment Anything Model: Methodology

 \subsection{Hierarchical Segmenting Everything}

 SAM proposes an automatic mask generator which samples points as a grid to segment everything.
-However, we find that dense points grid leads to over-finegrained segmentation results and also occupies massive computing resources.
+However, we find that dense point grid leads to over fine-grained segmentation results and also occupies massive computing resources.
 On the one hand, for a complete object, too many sampling points may cause slightly different parts of the object to be incorrectly segmented as separate masks.
-On the other hand, since the image encoder has been largely shrinked, the time cost of everything mode inference is mainly in the mask decoder part.
-For the default settings of SAM automatic mask generator, it samples $32\times 32=1024$ points as the prompts, which means the mask decoder is inferred by $1024$ times.
+On the other hand, since the image encoder has been largely shrunk by the proposed method, the time cost of everything mode inference is mainly in the mask decoder part.
+For the default setting of SAM automatic mask generator, it samples $32\times 32=1024$ points as the prompts, which means the mask decoder is inferred by $1024$ times.
 It costs $16$ms for image encoder and $894$ms for mask decoder on a single V100 GPU.

 To reduce the time cost of everything mode, we propose a hierarchical mask generating method.
 The comparison between our hierarchical strategy and the original one is shown in Figure~\ref{fig:everything-mode}.
-Different from original everything mode, in the first step we only use $25\%$ points in each side so the total points is $1/16$ of the original settings, as shown in Figure~\ref{fig:everything-mode}(c).
+Different from original everything mode, in the first step we only use $1/4$ points in each side so the total points is $1/16$ of the original settings, as shown in Figure~\ref{fig:everything-mode}(c).
 Then we infer the prompt encoder and mask decoder with these prompts and get the results.